The Most Trusted Windows and Doors Installation Process in Phoenix & Surrounding Cities in Arizona

 We try to do a frame over installation as long as the opening sizes will permit this type of installation.
 A frame over installation is where the glass is removed but the old frame is left in and the new window is inserted inside the old frame with a stucco flange on the outside that prevents from having any kind of stucco damage during the installation.

 This type of window installation requires less stucco patch and paint by the homeowner.
 We use spray foam on the interior to fill the gap between the new frame and the drywall and then we use SNAP Trim or Peel & Stick Flat Trim on the interior back to the drywall.
 We also have a Flex Trim that can be used for arch-top windows.

 New Home Construction Style

-On occasion with stucco frame walls, some customers will request to have 6” of stucco cut out all around the windows and have the replacements installed with a nail fin and flashing as if it were a new home construction project.
-This type of install increases the cost of a job by about $400.00 per window and is the most destructive installation to the wall surface.
-It leaves a large grey stucco border around the window that the homeowner must have painted.
+On occasion with stucco frame walls, we have to do a full 4” stucco cutout all around the windows and have the custom window replacement installed with a nail fin and flashing as if it were a new home construction project.
+An example you might be familiar with, is removing a glass block window to install a regular window.
+The opening for the glass block window was never properly prepared for a regular window installation.
+That’s why this type of window replacement increases the cost of a job by about $400.00 per window and is the most destructive installation to the wall surface.
+Additionally, it leaves a large grey stucco border around the window that the homeowner must have painted.

-The caulking we prefer to use is made by OSI Quad Max.
+The caulking we prefer to use is made by OSI Quad Max unless supply chain issues prevent it.
 It has very low VOC’s with little odor.
 It is a class 50 caulk which means that it will handle expansion and contraction at twice the rate of normal caulking.
 It is very expensive, but it ensures the best quality seal that can be done.
 This is one area that other companies try to save money on – but not us.
 It is very easy to use $3 – $4 for tube caulking because the homeowner is looking at the windows not usually the caulking.
 It is a place for other contractors to hide savings.